-The other, ray-tracing, demonstration at the Tallinn Digital Summit Expo uses Tachyon, a library developed by John E. Stone.
+The other, ray-tracing, demonstration of the Tallinn Digital Summit Expo used Tachyon, a library developed by John E. Stone.
 It employs parallel processing for faster graphics calculations that draw basic geometric shapes.

 Estonian teachers are encouraged to use robots in the classroom, no matter what the subject.

 This way, students won't just learn STEAM* skills in a fun and playful manner, but they'll also stop being passive consumers of technology and start becoming its creators.

 That’s because programmable robots fuel sequential thinking, logical reasoning and coding concepts.
 Mixed with play, these help lay the groundwork for a successful digital adulthood.